 Bonds Authorized and Unissued: Balance of a bond authorization not yet sold.
-Upon completion or abandonment of a project, any remaining balance of authorized and unissued bonds may not be used for other purposes, but must be rescinded by town meeting or the city council to be removed from community's books.
+Upon completion or abandonment of a project, any remaining unissued authorizations must be rescinded by town meeting or the city council to be removed from community's books.
 Bond Issue: Generally, the sale of a certain number of bonds at one time by a governmental unit.